Denver Prophit Jr.An Open Sourced Technical SEO Consultant and Front-End Web Developer

 We played outside when I wasn’t working or on the computer.
 Every Sunday was dinner at grandma’s!
 I lived in a very small town.
 The high school was included middle grades.
 John Mellencamp was just making the hits.
 I was growing into my teen adolescence and things were going well!
 I upgraded to an IBM 386 with 40 Meg harddrive, 14.4k modem and joined FidoNet!
 Still working for Hardees!
 I learned psuedo networking with other BBS’s around town and the entire country.
 We even tied into UUNET for global posting!
 Games were still pixelated and I couldn’t afford more than a VGA monitor!

 After High School, I joined the U.S. Navy!
 I studied Electronics repair.
 I went to places I’d of never imagined of setting foot upon!
 I mean, who would dream they would set foot in Cuba, The US Virgin Islands, Europe and the Carribean.
-I wasn’t adjusted well to the kind of men that came from larger cities.
-I feel I had been shielded from the types of morality that came from the city life.
-I always describe my teens like John Mellencamps, “Small Town”.
 I would often sit on deck at dusk and peer out onto the water and horizon.
-I was definitly a salty sailor now
+I was definitly a salty sailor now!

 After my enlistment, I signed up for a Radio Electornics Technical School.
 There I would learn more about troubleshooting and repair advanced electronics boards.
 But, I found myself still drawn to computing and wanted to learn programming.
 I had tried C++, Pascal, Basic, Vbasic, PHP.
 I also signed up for another Tech school to become a certified linux administrator and certified Windows Help Desk.
 Later on in life, I continued my training through online courses to learn front-end development and CSS3 styling.

 Today, I code in liquid for Jekyll CMS.
+Go look at my website templates offerings.
 It’s lightening fast.
 All source is HTML5/CSS3 with possibly jquery library.
 I’m starting to sell themes that include advanced JSON+LD for structured data.
 If you give the right data, you’ll see good returns on SERP listings in rich snippets!